Hendrik-code/spineps/README.md

 ```
 This should throw no errors and return True

-4. Install our BIDS toolbox: `cd` into the BIDS folder (the one with the `setup.py` in it) and call
+4. Install our BIDS toolbox (You can get a sufficient copy of the toolbox here: https://syncandshare.lrz.de/getlink/fi16bYYmqpwPQZRGd1M4G6/): `cd` into the BIDS folder (the one with the `setup.py` in it) and call
 ```bash
 pip install -e .
 ```
-You can get a sufficient copy of the toolbox here: https://syncandshare.lrz.de/getlink/fi16bYYmqpwPQZRGd1M4G6/

 ### Setup this package

+You have to install the package to use it, even if you just want to locally use the code.
-If you want to install this as package, then `cd` into the `spineps` folder and install it by running `pip install -e .` or using the `pyproject.toml` inside of the project folder.
+1. `cd` into the `spineps` folder and install it by running `pip install -e .` or using the `pyproject.toml` inside of the project folder.

-1. Download the model weights from https://syncandshare.lrz.de/getlink/fi16bYYmqpwPQZRGd1M4G6/
+2. Download the model weights from https://syncandshare.lrz.de/getlink/fi16bYYmqpwPQZRGd1M4G6/
-2. Extract the downloaded modelweights folders into a folder of your choice (the "spineps/models" folders will be used as default), from now on referred to as your models folder.
+3. Extract the downloaded modelweights folders into a folder of your choice (the "spineps/spineps/models" folders will be used as default), from now on referred to as your models folder.
 This specified folder should have the following structure:
 ```
 <models_folder>